zhandosm/get-presigned-url/readme.md

 ## Disclaimer

-Before you use this, make sure to understand the different between
+Before you use this, make sure to understand the difference between

 - GET, PUT request to the generated presigned url to S3.
 This will retrieve/upload the object to S3 from the presigned url straight without any additional steps.
 - POST request with form data to the presigned url to S3.
 This will upload the object to S3, but you'll have to do additional steps by forming a proper form data and sending it to the presigned url.